y9c/pseudoU-BIDseq/README.md

       <summary>3 folder are will be created in the working directory.<sup>(Click to expand)</sup></summary>

    - trimming, mapping, deduping reports are in `report_reads` folder, with key numbers in all the steps reported in one webpage<sup>([example](https://y9c.github.io/pseudoU-BIDseq/readsStats))</sup>.
    - deleted sites for &Psi; sites detection are in `pileup_filtered` folder.
-These sites are not filtered, you can apply customized threadfolds into this table based your data type and quality.
+These sites are only passed the _simplest filtering_, you can apply customized threadfolds into them based your data type and quality.
    - processed mapping results (_.bam_) are in `drop_duplicates` folder.
 You can zoom into location that you interested in IGV.
    </details>